munificent/craftinginterpreters/book/parsing-expressions.md

 <img src="image/parsing-expressions/direction.png" alt="Top-down grammar rules in order of increasing precedence.">

 CS people really need to get together and straighten out their metaphors.
-Don't even get me started on which direction the stack is supposed to grow.
+Don't even get me started on which direction a stack grows or why trees have their roots on top.

 </aside>